Current mirror: Basic BJT current mirror

 If a voltage is applied to the BJT base-emitter junction as an input quantity and the collector current is taken as an output quantity, the transistor will act as an exponential voltage-to-current converter.
 By applying a negative feedback (simply joining the base and collector) the transistor can be "reversed" and it will begin acting as the opposite logarithmic current-to-voltage converter; now it will adjust the "output" base-emitter voltage so as to pass the applied "input" collector current.

 The simplest bipolar current mirror (shown in Figure 1) implements this idea.
 It consists of two cascaded transistor stages acting accordingly as a reversed and direct voltage-to-current converters.
 The emitter of transistor Q1 is connected to ground.
-Its collector-base voltage is zero as shown.
+Its collector and base are tied together, so its collector-base voltage is zero.
 Consequently, the voltage drop across Q1 is VBE, that is, this voltage is set by the diode law and Q1 is said to be diode connected.
 (See also Ebers-Moll model.)
 It is important to have Q1 in the circuit instead of a simple diode, because Q1 sets VBE for transistor Q2.
 If Q1 and Q2 are matched, that is, have substantially the same device properties, and if the mirror output voltage is chosen so the collector-base voltage of Q2 is also zero, then the VBE-value set by Q1 results in an emitter current in the matched Q2 that is the same as the emitter current in Q1.
 Because Q1 and Q2 are matched, their β0-values also agree, making the mirror output current the same as the collector current of Q1.

 The current delivered by the mirror for arbitrary collector-base reverse bias, VCB, of the output transistor is given by:

 where IS is the reverse saturation current or scale current; VT, the thermal voltage; and VA, the Early voltage.
 This current is related to the reference current Iref when the output transistor VCB = 0 V by:

 as found using Kirchhoff's current law at the collector node of Q1:

-The reference current supplies the collector current to Q1 and the base currents to both transistors — when both transistors have zero base-collector bias, the two base currents are equal, IB1 = IB2 = IB.
+The reference current supplies the collector current to Q1 and the base currents to both transistors – when both transistors have zero base-collector bias, the two base currents are equal, IB1 = IB2 = IB.

 Parameter β0 is the transistor β-value for VCB = 0 V.